-Letter D Unit Study Worksheets (Free Printables)
+Letter D Worksheets (Free Printables)

 I was truly inspired by a few beloved duck characters like Ping from ‘The Story About Ping’ by Marjorie Flack.
 And Jemima Puddle-Duck from Beatrix Potter.